You wouldn’t worry so much about what others think of you if you realized how seldom they do.

 I have Vitiligo.
-It’s not something I’m entirely comfortable with and I’ve never mentioned it publicly before today, so I’m stepping into the bravery zone here!
-I am living with Vitiligo and it’s something (among other things!) that I’m insecure about.
+It’s not something I’m entirely comfortable with and I’ve never mentioned it publicly before today, so I’m taking a first step here.
+I am living with Vitiligo and it’s one major thing (among others) that I’m insecure about.
 (If you’re not familiar with Vitiligo, the NIH describes it as follows: “Vitiligo (vit-ill-EYE-go) is a disorder in which white patches of skin appear on different parts of the body.
 This happens because the cells that make pigment (color) in the skin are destroyed.”)

 In most cases, there are no physical repercussions to having Vitiligo.
 It doesn’t hurt, it isn’t contagious and they don’t know a ton about it because it isn’t life threatening or critical in any standard way.
 That said, it takes a HUGE emotional toll.
 What if I’m not pretty anymore?
 What if people don’t like me and think I look weird?
 What will I look like in 10 years?
 20 years?
 40 years?
-It’s not an easy one and really requires you to look deep within yourself to figure out who you are past the surface of your skin.
+It’s not an easy one and really requires you to look deep inside to figure out who you are past the surface of your skin.

 I turned 40 this last year (Woot!
 40!), so I’ve been dealing with this for 20 years.
 The first 10 years were really, really hard.
 In the beginning, every time the sun came out, I would hide.
 I bought makeup to try to cover my spots (mainly on my hands, elbows and feet) and tried to stay away from new people as much as possible.

-Here’s the thing that we all have to realize – everyone is trying so hard to hide their own things that they don’t notice the little things that you are trying to hide.
+Here’s the thing that we all have to realize – everyone is trying so hard to hide their own stuff that they don’t notice the little things that you are trying to hide.
 When I turned 30, I came to one of my favorite realizations – I am who I am and I like me.
 I am a total dork, I love the theatre, I love my family, I love playing the “What Broadway show is this TV actor from?” game, I love to quote music/tv/movies, I have a lot of quirks, but they all make me me.
 And I kinda really like me.
 So if other people are bothered by my skin, that’s kinda their problem.

 I promise you that your definition of perfection also has issues that you don’t want to deal with.
-The friend that you think has it all?
+The good friends that you think have it all?
 They’re wishing they had some of what you do.
 It’s all about the perspective.
 Stop worrying about what other people think of your little things and own who you are.
 You are amazing in so many ways, you just have to see it.